 Then type the login (if prompted for one) and password that you set up when installing Ubuntu.
 You should be taken to a system prompt, where you can start running Linux commands to your heart’s content.

 Congratulations!
 You have a virtual Linux server running right there on your computer!
 The sky’s the limit from here.
-If you’d like some ideas, Treehouse Pro and Techdegree subscribers can check out our workshops on deploying web apps to production.
+If you’d like some ideas, Treehouse Pro and Techdegree subscribers can check out our workshops on deploying web apps to production, and check out the Treehouse 7-day free trial.
 Have fun with your new server!